russfeld/ksucs-hugo/content/7-documentation/10-update2024/index.md

 6. Once the configuration is updated in `hugo.toml`, delete the existing `config.toml` as it is no longer needed.
 7. Install the Hugo module using `hugo mod get -u`.
 This should install the module and create a file `go.sum` that includes the checksums of the module dependencies.
     1. In the future, use `hugo mod get` to get the current version specified, or `hugo mod get -u` to update the version to the latest in GitHub.
+    2. Running `hugo serve` or `hugo build` will also install the module if needed.
 8. Check for files such as `Dockerfile`, `.github/workflows/gh_pages.yml`, `.gitlab-ci.yml` or similar and update the version of Hugo to v0.126.1.
     1. [Sample Dockerfile](https://github.com/russfeld/ksucs-hugo/blob/master/Dockerfile) that works with Hugo modules instead of git submodules.